Rizal, Laguna: History

 The kaingineros were among the first reported settlers in this part of Laguna around the 17th century.
 Around mid-1800, this area was called barrio "Pauli" and was part of the town of Nagcarlan.

 Residents from this place used to say that the barrio "Pauli" got its name from the way that its brook flows at the edge of the settlement, whose stream flows back and forth.
 “Pauli,” must have come from the Tagalog word “Pauli-uli,” which means coming back and forth.

-Ever since, local villagers earn their living by farming.
+Ever since, villagers earn their living by farming.
 The soil in this barrio is rich and is abundant of water for there were numerous natural springs around the settlement, making the settlers enjoy bountiful harvests of coconuts, root crops, vegetables, and rice.
-Locales also thrive by fishing from the Mayton and Mayit brooks and Lawa ng Kalibato (Calibato Lake), which the village share with the town of Sampalok, which is now San Pablo City.
+Locales also thrive by fishing from the Mayton and Mayit brooks and Calibato Lake, which the village share with the town of Sampalok, which is now San Pablo.

 When the Spanish rule ended and the Philippines became a commonwealth state of the United States, Pauli became independent from the town of Nagcarlan and became a new township.
-The American Federal Government appointed Pedro Urrea the Municipal President.
-Nevertheless, Pauli's township lasted only for a brief two years.
+The American Government appointed Pedro Urrea the Municipal President.
+Nevertheless, Pauli's township lasted only for two years.
 Its inability to support its administrative expenses caused Pauli to affiliate once more with its mother town.

-However, between 1912 and 1915, residents led by Fortunato Urrea Arban, Agustin Vista, and Felix Isles, former municipal councilors campaigned to regain their municipal status.
+However, between 1912 and 1915, residents led by Fortunato Urrea Arban, Agustin Vista, and Felix Isleta, former municipal councilors campaigned to regain their municipal status.
 The petition included the inclusion of barrios Antipolo, Entablado, Laguan, Pook, Mayton, Pauli, Talaga and Tuy.
-On December 18, 1918, Governor-General Francis Burton Harrison issued Executive Order 56 creating the Municipality of Rizal, naming the town after the foremost national hero and Laguna native Dr. Jose P. Rizal.
+On December 18, 1918, Governor-General Francis Burton Harrison issued Executive Order No. 56 creating the Municipality of Rizal, naming the town after the foremost national hero and Laguna native José Rizal.

 Officials inaugurated the new town a year after on January 7, 1919, and had Fortunato Urrea Arban as mayor.
 Before the citizens of Pauli won back their township, Innocente Sumague donated a piece of land for the construction of a church (Parroquia De San Miguel Arcangel) in 1916.
 Construction workers quarried Mayton Creek for stones and gravel.
 The quarry claimed many lives before the construction ended, in time for the midnight mass of Christmas of 1917.

 Pablo Urrea became the mayor in 1941 and subsequently relinquished his post to lead the guerrilla fighters during the Japanese occupation.